ZTdataanalyst/TKH-Heart-Rate-Data-Monitoring-Lab/writeup.md

 c) Identify a different statistic that would better represent the typical variability of the dataset.
 Why would this measure be better?

-Calculating the interquartile range would eliminate outliers and give a better representation of the typical variability of the dataset and  eliminate the outliers that impact the average, median and range of the data.
+Calculating the interquartile range would eliminate outliers and give a better representation of the typical variability of the dataset.
+Eliminating the outliers positively impact the average, median and range of the data.